 Philosophy of a Fist

 You can watch Jon Jones fight, mimic his techniques, study his mannerisms.
 Yet embedded in those superficially reproducible moves are decades of ingrained instructions and methods he cultivated through combat.
+Those oblique kicks that look simple contain 10,000 hours of distance management learned through getting tuned up.
+The effortless head movements encode decades of pattern recognition from sparring.
+The way he reads an opponent’s hip movement to predict strikes is scar tissue that learned to think and move.

 Subscribes and shares are very much appreciated.
 If you enjoyed the essay, give it a like.

-You can show your appreciation by becoming a paid subscriber, or by donating here: 0x9C828E8EeCe7a339bBe90A44bB096b20a4F1BE2B
+You can show your appreciation by becoming a paid subscriber or donating here: 0x9C828E8EeCe7a339bBe90A44bB096b20a4F1BE2B

 I’m building something interesting, visit Salutary.io